mDuo13/shamap_compress/memory_blog.md

 To decide between all the possibilities, we had to consider the trade-offs of different numbers of sparse array sizes.
-This kind of analysis is common in engineering and even in other disciplines; it's kind of like deciding how many sizes of jeans you want to sell to make the most profit.
-In our case, we considered all of the following in deciding how to approach the problem:
+This kind of analysis is common in engineering and even in other disciplines; it's kind of like deciding how many different sizes of jeans you want to manufacture to make the most profit.
+In our case, we considered all of the following in deciding how to approach the
+problem:

 1. Costs when moving data when the sparse array changes representations.
 If you need to add a child and the current sparse array is full, you need to